 10 cr. - Transferable social sciences, humanities, or other transferable electives

-The SAT is not required to transfer if students take the necessary college coursework for transfer and maintain a competitive GPA while at NRCC.
-We recommend that you meet with a Transfer Counselor at NRCC and/or with an Admissions Counselor at the four-year college where you plan to transfer before registering for classes.
+Most four year institutions do not require the SAT if students take the necessary college coursework for transfer and maintain a competitive GPA while at NRCC.
+We recommend that you meet with an Academic Advisor at NRCC and/or with an Admissions Counselor at the four-year college where you plan to transfer before registering for classes.

 Yes in most cases, but there are some exceptions and here's why:

-We recommend you meet with a Transfer Counselor at NRCC and/or the college to which you plan to transfer before registering for classes.
+We recommend you meet with an Academic Advisor at NRCC and/or the college to which you plan to transfer before registering for classes.

 To begin fall enrollment at a four-year school, the application deadline is generally the middle of the spring term.
 The most common deadline date for Virginia schools is March 1 for fall admissions; however Virginia Tech's admission's deadline is February 15.
 Admission committees will review your coursework through the last semester you have completed prior to your application.